zettsu-t/sudokusse/sudokusse.md

 * Once least : least execution time in repetition

-Even when SudokuSSE solves a puzzle once, Once least is shorter than Total because checkpoints of time stamp are different.
+Even when SudokuSSE solves a puzzle once, Once least is shorter than Total because checkpoints of timestamps are different.

 I assume the average is much longer than the least for these reasons.